-produces high value educational infrastructure in use by schools within k12 classrooms in order to deliver experiential project-based learning outcomes in the areas of computer science, engineering, and entrepreneurship.
-Additionally, kidOYO® works with Universities to expand opportunities for students and staff to build collaborative relationships with families, corporate employers, and administrators in k12 schools, and leverages these partnerships to produce live events of increasing value to community participants.
-The unique methods developed by kidOYO® leaders are being deployed exclusively via the web-based learning platform established via OYOclass.com
+kidOYO® produces educational infrastructure in use by leading K-12 classrooms in order to deliver personalized project-based learning outcomes in the areas of computer science, engineering, and entrepreneurship education.
+Additionally, kidOYO® works with Universities to expand opportunities for students and staff to build collaborative relationships with families, corporate employers, and administrators in K-12 schools and local communities, and leverages these partnerships to produce live events of increasing importance to community participants.
+The unique methods developed by kidOYO® leaders are being deployed exclusively via the web-based learning platform established at OYOclass.com

 We are strong advocates of "creative education", using real world tools and letting kids drive their own learning based on their own interests.
 This is fundamentally different than some corporate methods you will hear about.